Desbeers/Make-Books/sample book/00 02 Installation.md

 ---

 Linux?
-Up to you!
+Up to you...

 ---

 That’s it!
-Now a bit of configuration and you’re good to go!
+Now a bit of configuration and you’re good to go.